 Create a backup with three simple commands

 - wp db export

 - rm (name of sql file you exported)

-IMPORTANT: the “rm” command “removes” (essentially: deletes) the sql file you exported.
+The final step, “rm“, is a command to “remove” a file (in this case, deleting the original sql backup file, which is now included in the zip file we just made – we don’t want that hanging around on the server).
 Do not miss this step – we don’t want to leave the database export laying around.
 If you don’t specify a filename (which we didn’t), there are some random characters added to the filename so it’s not like someone is going to instantly grab this off your site.
 But don’t be foolish and trust that you can leave it there – make sure it’s deleted as soon as you’re done.
-(Note: if you’re using this process just to back up your site and data, you could at this point download your zip file, FTP would be preferred.
-Then delete the SQL and zip files when you’re done.)

 - (keep a copy of your dev site’s wp-config.php and .htaccess for use later)

 - rm -rf *

 - wget https://mysite.com/my_export_file_name.zip